-The raw and fierce beauty of Iceland will awe and amaze… guaranteed!
+The raw beauty of Iceland nature will awe and amaze and the quirky Iceland culture will charm you (like it charmed us!).
+We’ve got your Iceland adventures in the bag regardless of whether you choose to experience the beautiful midnight sun or majestic northern lights.
 The volcanic power that continues to form this island is palatable in the hum of Reykjavik and in the echoes of ageless glaciers and exploding geysers.
-Hot water for your tea?
-Hot shower water in your room?
-Yup, all geo-thermally heated.
-Iceland, in all its seasons and facets, is an extraordinary yoga retreat backdrop.
+In all its seasons and facets, an Iceland yoga retreat is an extraordinary adventure.

 Starting at $3195 **Sold Out**